 (The human androgen receptors – or lack of their sensitivity – is the reason why Asian men struggle with beard growth).

 This video explains it quite well:

-You may have heard people saying that it’s all in the genetics and there’s nothing that can be done to fix a patchy beard.
+You may have heard people saying that it’s all in the genetics and there’s nothing that can be done to fix a sparse beard naturally.
 However, there are several research-backed ways to increase natural beard growth rate.

-Minoxidil (brand name Rogaine), is hands down the number #1 secret to fixing a patchy beard.
+Minoxidil (brand name Rogaine), is hands down the number #1 patchy beard solution.

-It’s the popular scalp-hair loss drug that’s available without a prescription, and hundreds of clinical trials have confirmed that the active ingredient when applied to the scalp, grows more hair.
+It’s the popular scalp-hair loss drug that’s available without a prescription, and hundreds of clinical trials have confirmed that the active ingredient when applied to the scalp, grows more hair1.

 Aside from this, minoxidil also boosts the size of the hair follicle shaft, increases the diameter of the actual hair root, and encourages the follicles to shift from the resting phase to the active growth phase.

-So if minoxidil does all this to scalp hair, can it be used on face to fix a weak facial hair?
+So if minoxidil does all this, can it be used on face to fix a patchy beard?

 The answer is yes.

-There’s also a Thai study where 3% topical minoxidil solution was able to “significantly increase” new hair growth on face.
+There’s also a Thai study where 3% topical minoxidil solution was able to “significantly increase” new hair growth on face2.